openelections/docs/contributingcodeguide.md

       "name": "Baltimore City"
     }

+Ideally, the generated files correspond directly to the original source files so that even if the original file is a PDF and the generated file CSV, they both cover the same contests and results.
+In the case of most PDFs, the `generated_name` will be a CSV file.

+The best-case scenario is that all election results data for a state is available in the same file format, which means that you'd likely only need a small handful of functions to create the mappings.
+At the other end of the spectrum are states that use a combination of formats and naming conventions over time.

+To help construct these mappings, you should store helper files in a {state}/mappings directory.
+The first is ``{state}.csv``, which lists political jurisdictions (usually counties, but can also include cities and other types of divisions that are reporting levels) and connects them to the OCD_ID](https://github.com/opencivicdata/ocd-division-ids).
+In states where it is necessary to directly map URLs to `generated_name`, a ``url_paths.csv`` file can be used (see [Ohio](https://github.com/openelections/core/blob/dev/openelex/us/oh/mappings/url_paths.csv) for an example).

-Once you've crafted datasource.py, you can query it for information about state data sources from the command line.
+Once you've crafted datasource.py, you can query it for information about a state's data sources from the command line.

 NOTE: Below code snippets use Maryland as an example.